Witness the views of the Annapurna, Nilgiri, and Dhaulagiri ranges

 Accommodation: Hotel

 We leave Kathmandu after a filling breakfast and take a beautiful drive to Beshisahar, where our trekking journey begins.
-We go beside the banks of the Marsyangdi and Trisuli Rivers, which provide us with amazing vistas of rural communities, verdant mountains, and much more.
+We go along the banks of the Marsyangdi and Trisuli Rivers, which offer amazing vistas of rural communities, verdant mountains, and more.
+The 6-hour journey down the rough Marshyangdi River road increases the excitement of the journey.
+After arriving in Beshisahar, the district headquarters of Lamjung, we get ready for the exciting trekking days ahead.

 Altitude: 760 m